BestTimesToVisit.com Logo

 When is the absolute best time to visit Petra to avoid the crowds and the heat?

-Beyond the Treasury and Monastery, what's a must-see spot that most tourists miss?
+Beyond the iconic Treasury and Monastery, what's a hidden gem or a less-crowded area I shouldn't miss?

-Are there any cultural customs I should be aware of when visiting Petra?
+Are there any specific cultural customs I should be aware of when visiting Petra and interacting with locals?

 How many days do you need in Petra, Jordan?